 After initially balking, Hagler told his story to police: He had driven his 1954 Mercury sedan—not his ex-wife’s station wagon that the corpse was found in—to Oklahoma and checked into the Cedarvale Cabins.
 Then he rode a bus back to his home in North Richland Hills.
 The next morning he left home driving his ex-wife’s station wagon.
 He was hauling white gasoline in the car to conduct tests on asphalt.
 He stopped at a tavern on North Main Street and began drinking with two strangers.
 The three drove to Grand Prairie, where one stranger left and a third stranger joined Hagler and the other stranger.
 The third stranger’s last name, Hagler thought, began with an H.

 (A belt buckle with the monogram H was found in the burned car.)

 Then came more drinking, more driving.
 The next thing Hagler knew, he was in Oklahoma at Turner Falls Park one mile from the Cedarvale Cabins and not feeling at all chipper.
 His car, money, and watch were gone.

 He could not say how he came to wake up in a Waco hotel on Monday morning registered as “Dale Waggoner.”

-Meanwhile, one of the two strangers Hagler claimed to have met in a North Main Street bar disputed Hagler’s story, saying that (1) Hagler approached him at a traffic signal and wanted to hire him to drive Hagler out of town in his station wagon and (2) neither Hagler nor the other stranger was drunk.
+Meanwhile, one of the two strangers Hagler claimed to have met in a North Main Street bar disputed Hagler’s story, saying that (1) Hagler had approached him at a traffic signal and wanted to hire him to drive Hagler out of town in his station wagon and (2) neither Hagler nor the other stranger had been drunk.